-This section includes drawings and charts of the Peterbilt Model 520.
+This section includes drawings and charts of the following Peterbilt Model 520.
+Several optional configurations are also included.

-On the pages that follow, detail drawings show particular views of the vehicle; all dimensions are in inches (in).
-They illustrate important measurements critical to designing bodies of all types.
+On the pages that follow, detailed drawings show particular views of each vehicle.
+They illustrate important measurements critical to integrating bodies of all types.
 See the "Table of Contents" at the beginning of the manual to locate the drawing that you need.